 I love clothes, you won’t see me pinning capsule wardrobe articles or becoming a minimalist when it comes to clothing.
 However, I know I need to make better choices when it comes to my clothing choices.

 Since I enjoy vintage fashion buying vintage is a really good option.
-This is also the most environmentally friendly choice.
+This is also the most environmentally-friendly choice.
 And even if you don’t like vintage fashion you can still buy used.
 It’s an ethical way to get cheap fashion.
+I’ve also started using Le Tote, it’s a clothing rental service and it’s a great way to try new clothes without added waste.
+Be sure to read my Le Tote review if you are interested.

 Another way to help change the clothing industry is by supporting the efforts of Fashion Revolution’s #WhoMadeMyClothes.
 They are asking people to ask brands to be honest about who is making their clothes and how they are being treated.